voegelas/MyApp-Weather/README.md

-A [Mojolicious](https://mojolicious.org/) web application that gets weather forecasts from [MET Norway](https://api.met.no/) and produces web calendars in the iCalendar data format, which can be subscribed from software such as [Thunderbird](https://www.thunderbird.net/) and [ICSx⁵](https://icsx5.bitfire.at/).
+A [Mojolicious](https://mojolicious.org/) web application that gets weather forecasts from [MET Norway](https://api.met.no/) and produces web calendars in the iCalendar data format.
+Calendars can be subscribed from software such as [Thunderbird](https://www.thunderbird.net/) and [ICSx⁵](https://icsx5.bitfire.at/).